-To apply for a Tenant Participation Grant, please download and complete an application form.
+To apply for a Tenant Participation Grant, please please email firstname.lastname@example.org for an application form.
 We can help groups fill in applications.

 The Tenant Participation Team can give you help, support, advice and information to set up a tenants' association.
 They can also assist you with funding for your group.